junxit/us-congress-bills-117/metadata.md

 - 2022-09-19 — Placed on the Union Calendar, Calendar No. 368.
 - 2022-09-19 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-472.
 - 2022-09-19 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-472.
+- 2022-09-20 — Passed/agreed to in House: Pursuant to section 2 of H. Res.
+1361, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+1433, as amended; H.R.
+4009, as amended; H.R.
+4358, as amended; H.R.
+6265; H.R.
+6846, as amended; H.R.
+7240, as amended; H.R.
+7338, as amended; H.R.
+8453, as amended; H.R.
+8503, as amended; and H.R.
+8520, as amended; and the following resolution was agreed to under suspension of the rules: H. Res.
+558, as amended.
+- 2022-09-20 — Pursuant to section 2 of H. Res.
+1361, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+1433, as amended; H.R.
+4009, as amended; H.R.
+4358, as amended; H.R.
+6265; H.R.
+6846, as amended; H.R.
+7240, as amended; H.R.
+7338, as amended; H.R.
+8453, as amended; H.R.
+8503, as amended; and H.R.
+8520, as amended; and the following resolution was agreed to under suspension of the rules: H. Res.
+558, as amended. (consideration: CR H7984-7992; text: CR H7985)
+- 2022-09-20 — Pursuant to the provisions of H. Res.
+1361, proceedings on H.R.
+4358 are considered vacated.